Nike Zoom Fly 6 Running Shoe Review

 Heel Energy Return

-At the heel, the Nike Zoom Fly 6's energy return is unremarkable.
+At the heel, the Nike Zoom Fly 6's energy return is subpar.
 The EVA-rich heel reliably absorbs impact, but it rebounds with limited effectiveness, making the ride feel controlled rather than springy.
 Heel-dominant runners looking for that bouncy sensation may want more pep.

 Forefoot Energy Return